lethorable/dem2dged/README.md

 ### Optional arguments:

-`-product_level`: For UTM output must be 4b, 4, 5, 6, 7, 8 or 9 (for dem2dged_utm.py default is level 5, GSD = 2 and for dem2dged_geo.py default is level 2, GSD ~ 30m)
+`-product_level`: For UTM output must be 4b, 4, 5, 6, 7, 8 or 9 (default is level 5 resulting in a GSD of respectively 2m (UTM) and 0.06 arcsec lat (GEO))

 `-xml_template`: Template for sidecar xml file.
 Default to DGED_TEMPLATE.xml included in project